EvgeniyJeka/Creditto/README.md

    Consumes: offers from 'Offers' Kafka topic, bids from 'Bids' Kafka topic, matches from 'Matches' Kafka topic.
    Adds all received offers and bids to the pool kept in service cache.

+   Consumed Offer is added to the pool.
+Consumed Bid is added to the pool as well and triggers matching check - the service checks if one of the Bids placed on that offer meets the match criteria.

+   Matching algorithm ID is taken from service config file (will be moved to SQL - T.B.D.), the selected algorithm is applied to determine if there is a match.

+   New Offer = > Added to the pool;

+   New Bid = > Added to the pool => Checking for a match = >
+   => In case of a match produce a 'match' message to "Matches" Kafka topic.

+   Once the offer is matched with one of the bids it's status changes to MATCHED and it is no longer presented in 'available offers' list and no bids can be placed one it.
+Matching bid status is changed to MATCHED as well.

+# Statuses

+1. Offer:
+    OPEN: the offer is available for matching
+    MATCHED: the offer is matched
+    PARTIALLY_MATCHED: the offer is partially matched and available for matching (T.B.D.)
+    CANCELLED: the offer was cancelled by the customer that has placed the offer (T.B.D.)
+    REMOVED: the offer was removed by the admin (T.B.D.)
+    HIDDEN: the offer was temporary hidden by the admin (T.B.D.)

+2. Bid:
+    PLACED: the bid was placed, waiting for matching algorithm to be applied MATCHED : the bid was matched with the target offer CANCELLED : the bid was cancelled since other bid was matched with the target offer
+    REMOVED: the bid was removed by the admin (T.B.D.)
+    HIDDEN: the bid was temporary hidden by the admin.